victorliu-sq/PaperWriting/FlashSMP.md

 ## Synchronization in Shared Memory Contention

-In a sense, the GS algorithm lends itself in an obvious way to parallization since, in general, several men may propose simultaneously.
+The GS algorithm naturally lends itself to parallelization because multiple men can propose simultaneously.

+In a multi-core system or GPU, we can assign each thread to represent one man, allowing each man to make his proposal independently.
+When several men propose to the same woman at the same time, they can read her current partner's rank without synchronization.
+However, updating the suitor's value must be done in a way that prevents other threads from changing the value simultaneously, to avoid data races if one of the men is indeed a better partner.

+Specifically, in Algorithm 1, the operation on line 17 can be executed without synchronization, but the operation on line 21 requires synchronization to ensure that the woman accepts the best proposal.

-In parallelizing the Gale-Shapley (GS) algorithm, certain common synchronization methods are not suitable due to their inherent shortcomings.
+In parallelizing the GS algorithm, certain common synchronization methods are not suitable due to their inherent shortcomings.
 Here, we discuss three such methods: Locks, Barrier Synchronization, and Atomic Compare-And-Swap (AtomicCAS).

 ### Lock